-Many credit bureaus and credit providers collect and share your credit information over your lifetime, often from the very first time you apply for credit.
+Many credit bureaus and credit providers collect and share your credit information over the course your lifetime, often from the very first time you apply for credit.

-It is a good idea to take advantage of a free credit report to check what information these companies share between them, correct errors, and even take measures to improve your credit rating.
+It is a good idea to take advantage of a free credit report to check what information these companies share between themselves, aim to correct errors and other possible measures to improve your credit rating.

 For example, you might have become aware of an issue with your credit record if you applied for credit, but your application was denied on the basis of a poor credit rating.

 What are your options under the Fair Credit Reporting Act if your credit report contains errors?

 Section 609 Of The Fair Credit Reporting Act